Angus Blyth

-Angus Blyth (born 4 March 1998), nicknamed Gus, is an Australian rugby union player who currently plays for the New South Wales Waratahs in the Super Rugby.
-Blyth's playing position is lock.
+Angus Blyth (born 4 March 1998), nicknamed Gus, is an Australian rugby union player who currently plays as a lock for Japan Rugby League One club Toyota Industries Shuttles.

-Early life and career
+Early life and junior career

-Junior career

 Blyth was born in Wahroonga in Northern Sydney, New South Wales in 1998.
 He played his junior rugby for the Casuarina Beach Rugby Club in Casuarina in the Northern Rivers region of New South Wales, which is situated 25km from the New South Wales–Queensland border.
 Blyth was educated at The Southport School (TSS) in Gold Coast, Queensland, and was in the school rugby team's 1st XV for 2015 and 2016, alongside Noah Lolesio and Dylan Riley.
 Blyth earned a "John Eales Scholarship" to Bond University, and began his schooling there in 2017.
 During his youth career, Blyth was approached by the Australian rules football team the Gold Coast Suns.
 He admitted he had never played a game of Australian Football League (AFL) in his life, and that the money they were offering was a lot more than what rugby could, but ultimately rejected the offer.

+Career

+Queensland Country

+Blyth made his senior professional debut in the first round of Queensland Country's title-winning 2017 season in the National Rugby Championship (NRC) against the Canberra Vikings.
+He played seven out of ten games for the Queensland Country overall, and started in the teams Grand Final victory.